 - Nearly 25% of ALL car accidents

 Make the commitment to drive phone-free today.
-Distracted driving injures and kills thousands of people each year.
+Distracted driving is a common cause of collisions in Shreveport and across the country, injuring and killing thousands of people each year.
 If you simply cannot resist the urge to check your text messages (or take a call) while driving, take some time to pull off of the roadway and park your vehicle before picking up your cell phone.
 Also remember, red lights and stop signs are not safe places to check your cell phone; find a parking lot or pull over at a safe location.